Stanford-ILIAD/APReL/README.rst

     query_optimizer = aprel.QueryOptimizerDiscreteTrajectorySet(trajectory_set)

 **APReL** allows both simulated and real humans.
 In this example, we will assume a real human is going to respond to the queries.
-Next, we define this such that there will be a one-second delay time after each trajectory visualization during querying.
+Next, we define this such that there will be a 0.5 seconds delay time after each trajectory visualization during querying.

 .. code-block:: python

-    true_user = aprel.HumanUser(delay=1.0)
+    true_user = aprel.HumanUser(delay=0.5)

 We will learn a reward function that is linear in trajectory features by assuming a softmax human response model.